salrashid123/bq_fhe/README.md

 ### Encrypt

-Encrypt two number...the same two numbers as in the code we used to insert the row `3,2`
+Encrypt two number...the same two numbers as in the code we used (the encrypted bytes will be different)

 ```bash
 bq  query --use_legacy_sql=false  "SELECT